 Vauxhall Ampera review

-The Vauxhall Ampera is a range-extender electric car, which combines all of the benefits of an EV with the range of a petrol car
+The Vauxhall Ampera is a range-extender electric car, awarded the 2013 Green award by Auto Express, it has all the benefits of an EV

 The Vauxhall Ampera combines an eco-friendly electric motor with a range-extending petrol-powered generator.
 It was voted 2012 Car of the Year - alongside its sister car the Chevrolet Volt - and it rivals hybrid cars like the Toyota Prius, electric cars like the Nissan Leaf and efficient diesel saloons, like the BMW 320d ED.
 It can travel for up to 50 miles on electric power alone before the 1.4-litre petrol engine kicks in to maintain the charge of the batteries for a total range of more than 300 miles.
 Every Ampera comes well equipped, with two seven-inch displays, alloy wheels, a reversing camera and a DAB radio fitted as standard.
 But one of its biggest problems is its price.
 With the entry-level model costing more than £28,000 after the £5,000 Government grant, the Ampera is an expensive car- so much so, that Vauxhall is currently losing money on every model it sells.
 To counter this problem, the brand has said that the next-generation car will be cheaper.
 But in order to do this, it could feature a smaller battery and a shorter range when it arrives in a few years’ time.